≡ Menu

 There are a variety of sources for life insurance company ratings.
 A.M.
 Best is one of the most prominent sources of ratings.

-This credit agency rates insurers on their financial health, with an A++ or “superior” rating the highest possible.
+This credit agency rates insurers on their financial health, with an A++ or “superior” rating as the highest possible.
 Generally, any rating above A- indicates that a life insurer is in good financial health.

 J.D.
 Power Rankings